 • Visiting psychics

-Their insistence that we need to do these kinds of things to remind ourselves that we are God, actually helps to prove that humans are not God!
-What kind of God forgets He’s God?
-Not a God I want to follow!
+Their insistence that we need to do these kinds of things to enlighten ourselves to the fact that we are God, helps to prove that humans are not God!
+What kind of God forgets that he’s God?
+Not a God you want to be following!